Turtle Beach Corporation: Headsets

-Turtle Beach creates gaming headsets for devices such as the Xbox One, PlayStation 4, Nintendo Switch, PC, mobile and tablet devices.
+Turtle Beach creates gaming headsets for devices such as the Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Wii U, Nintendo Switch, Nintendo Switch 2, PC, mobile and tablet devices.
 It is considered one of the leading gaming audio brands.

 Gaming headsets have been Turtle Beach's primary product offering since around 2005.
 It initially began releasing headsets for PCs and consoles of that generation including the Xbox 360, Wii, and the PlayStation 3.
 The early models were often given the Ear Force branding with a letter or number designation to differentiate between consoles (e.g. headsets for the Xbox 360 were a part of the "Ear Force X" series while those for the PlayStation 3 were part of the "Ear Force P" series).

-Turtle Beach headsets are generally cross-compatible between current-generation consoles like the Xbox One, PlayStation 4, Nintendo Switch, and PCs, as well as most mobile and tablet devices.
+Turtle Beach headsets are generally cross-compatible between then and current-generation consoles like the Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Wii U, Nintendo Switch, Nintendo Switch 2, and PCs, as well as most mobile and tablet devices.
 Many models are console-specific, but share the same branding and can often be used across platforms (e.g. the Stealth 300 has a model for both the Xbox One and the PlayStation 4, but both are technically compatible with one another and the Nintendo Switch, and PC, etc.).
 Certain features on console-specific models may not transfer from one platform to another.
 For instance, the Stealth 600 and 700 models for the Xbox One can wirelessly connect directly with the console.
 Those same models for the PlayStation 4 do not have that feature.
 In some cases, the differences between one console-specific model and another are cosmetic.